linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 01.02.2025 (announcement Web4)
+- Building Web4 & kicking off February with tons of tech! 🚀 What are YOU most excited to see in the Web4 space?
+Tell us below! 👇 #Web4 #Tech #Innovation

 ### 31.01.2025 (announcement Web4)
 - 🚀 Building the future, one line of code & one handshake at a time! 👨‍💻🤝 What features would YOU love to see in the next-gen #Web4 community platform?
 Drop your ideas below! ⬇️ #Tech #Innovation